rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 The sidebar section can help you navigate through various reports.
 The main section will help you identify all the cookies that are being used by a site.

 Within the CLI Dashboard, you'll find the following sections: "Categories" and "Blocked Reasons.".
 Under "Blocked reasons", the cookies impacted by third-party cookie deprecation will be listed under the "ThirdPartyPhaseout" label.
-Additionally, a "technologies report" offers an in-depth technical website analysis.
+Additionally, when enabled a "technologies report" offers an in-depth technical website analysis.

 ### Prerequisites
 For the best performance of the PSAT CLI, it's recommended to use **Node.js version 18.1 or later.** To easily manage different Node.js versions, we recommend using a nvm (node version manager).